I warn you – I am in the mood for random long-winded philosophical ramblings.

 Again, I don’t have very strong opinions about medical treatments and the resolution to the conflict might be as simple as: Probably we don’t get the upsides of life-saving surgery without the downsides of greedy pharmaceuticals selling nice-to-have drugs that are probably even harmful in the long run.

 But – again – I find Taleb’s ideas convincing if I try to carry them over to other fields in history of science and technology I have the faintest clue of.
 Software vendors keep preaching to us – and I was in that camp for some time, admittedly – that software makes us more productive.
-As a mere user of software forced upon me, by legal requirements, I have often wondered if ancient accountants had been less productive in literally keeping books.
+As a mere user of software forced upon me, by legal requirements, I have often wondered if ancient accountants had really been less productive in literally keeping books.

 Sparkler Filters of Conroe, Texas, prides itself on being a leader in the world of chemical process filtration.
 If you buy an automatic nutsche filter from them, though, they’ll enter your transaction on a “computer” that dates from 1948.
 Sparkler’s IBM 402 is not a traditional computer, but an automated electromechanical tabulator that can be programmed (or more accurately, wired) to print out certain results based on values encoded into stacks of 80-column Hollerith-type punched cards.
 Companies traditionally used the 402 for accounting, since the machine could take a long list of numbers, add them up, and print a detailed written report.
 In a sense, you could consider it a 3000-pound spreadsheet machine.